 Royal Lahaina Luau

-The Royal Lahaina Luau is the best family luau on Maui.
-With a beachside setting at the Royal Lahaina Resort in Kaanapali, this luau features the largest buffet menu, a kid’s menu and a child-friendly rate.
+The Royal Lahaina Luau is on everyone’s shortlist of best luaus on Maui.
+With a beachside setting at the Royal Lahaina Resort in Kaanapali, this luau features the largest buffet menu, renowned fire-knife dancers as well as a special kid’s menu and a child-friendly rate.
 These are just a few of the amenities that separate the Royal Lahaina Luau from all other luaus in Maui.
 Join us for an evening of myths, legends, and tradition with a Polynesian Revue that spans the different cultures of Hawaii with dances from the islands that represent ancient Polynesia.
 The Royal Lahaina Luau is also known as “The Myths & Legends Show” and was the first Maui luau to introduce multiple fire-knife dancers to its show.
 The Royal Lahaina Luau is the longest running Maui luau.
 The show has evolved over the years as most luau shows do and is generally considered the best luau on the island by many.
 You can take home the memories with a souvenir photo that is taken when you enter the luau.
 There are local craftsmen’s offering handmade jewelry; traditional statue carving, local attire and much more that make great gifts.
 With a live Imu Ceremony and an audience participation with the lovely hula dancers, your evening under the stars will be long remembered after you return home.
+The exciting conclusion to your evening of entertainment is 7 fire dancers with some twirling poi balls igniting the night with circles of fire!

 The best seating is VIP.
 This is the first row of seats directly in front of the stage.
-The VIP section tables are spaced a little further apart providing a little more room to move around
+The VIP section tables are spaced a little further apart providing a little more room to move around.
+It also gives you early entry into the luau grounds.

 Royal Lahaina Luau Menu